cosmos/cosmos/README.md

 improved and simplified underlying structure, some of which is a result of embracing the blockchain paradigm.
 Tendermint blocks must commit in order, which obviates the complexity and communication overhead associated with PBFT's view-changes.
+In GnuClear and many cryptocurrencies, there is no need to allow for block <em>N+i</em> where <em>i >= 1</em> to commit, when block <em>N</em>
+itself hasn't yet committed.
+If bandwidth is the reason why block <em>N</em>
+hasn't committed in GnuClear, then it doesn't help to use bandwidth sharing votes for blocks <em>N+i</em>.
+If a network partition or offline nodes is the reason why block <em>N</em> hasn't committed, then <em>N+i</em> won't commit anyway.

 In addition, the batching of transactions into blocks allows for regular Merkle-hashing of the application state, rather than periodic digests as with PBFT's checkpointing scheme.
-This allows for faster provable transaction commits for light-clients, and as we'll later show, faster inter-blockchain communication.
+This allows for faster provable transaction commits for light-clients and faster inter-blockchain communication.

+Tendermint Core also includes many optimizations and features that go above and beyond what is specified in PBFT.
+For example, the blocks proposed by validators are split into parts, Merkle-ized, and gossipped in such a way that improves broadcasting performance (see LibSwift [\[19\]][19] for inspiration).
+Also, Tendermint Core doesn't make any assumption about point-to-point connectivity, and functions for as long as the P2P network is weakly connected.

 #### BitShares delegated stake